2022 UCF Knights football team: No. 20 Cincinnati

 The Bearcats had one last chance, starting their drive at their own 25.
 On first down, K.D.
 McDaniel sacked Ben Bryant, who then lost the ball.
 Cincinnati recovered the fumble back at the 5 for a loss of 20, and quickly rushed up to spike the ball to stop the clock.
 Bryant threw an incompletion, then faced 4th & 30 with 12 seconds remaining.
 Bryant's pass to Jadon Thompson was well short of the line to gain, and UCF took over on downs, and sealed the victory.

 The Knights improved to 6–2 on the season (3–1 in AAC) and became bowl-eligible for the 7th consecutive season.
-The Knights snapped Cincinnati's streak of 19 consecutive wins in AAC intra-conference play, a mark that had tied UCF's own record streak from 2017–2019.
+The Knights snapped Cincinnati's streak of 19 consecutive wins in AAC intra-conference play, a mark that had tied UCF's own record streak from 2017 to 2019.
 It was UCF's first win over a ranked opponent since 2018, and Cincinnati's first loss to an unranked opponent since an overtime loss at Temple in 2018.
 After the game, the Knights moved into the Top 25, their first ranking since 2020.